 The vibrant heritage ‘hoods of Chinatown, Little India and Kampong Glam are home to streets full of Insta-worthy alleyway art, hip cafes, great local grub and quirky treasures.
 We love how you can always find gems that won’t burn a hole in your wallet amidst all the shops selling spices, jewellery, fabric, homeware and even kitschy tourist trinkets.

 Escape from the blistering heat and strap on your skates for an afternoon spent gliding gracefully on the ice.
-Cool ice skating rinks in Singapore include Kallang Ice World and The Rink at Jurong for fun times that won’t set you back more than $20.
+Just head to the coolest ice skating rink in Singapore, Kallang Ice World, for fun times that won’t set you back more than $20.

 We’re not just talking about Sentosa.
 It’s great fun and all, but the quiet offshore islands beyond our waters offer a rustic experience for adventure seekers, beach enthusiasts, history buffs and everyone in between.
 Immerse yourself in nature at Pulau Ubin or St. John’s, Lazarus, Kusu and Sisters’ Islands for a day.
-All you have to do is pay for the boat rides (or any outdoor activities you’re keen to try).
+All you have to do is pay for the boat rides, which cost less than $10 (or any outdoor activities you’re keen to try).